-At 31 March 2023 74,206,025
+At 31 March 2024 73,946,025

 The most recent valuation of the property portfolio was carried out by BNP Paribas Real Estate, Chartered Valuation Surveyors and members of the Royal Institute of Chartered Surveyors (RICS) at fair value.
-The date of the valuation was 31 March 2023.
-The valuation carried out was a full valuation on all properties in the portfolio.
-The 2023 valuations were carried out in line with the RICS Valuation - Global Standards 2020.
+The date of the valuation was 31 March 2024.
+The valuation carried out was an update to the full valuation on all properties in the portfolio for the period ended 31 March 2023.
+The 2024 valuations were carried out in line with the RICS Valuation - Global Standards 2024.
 The properties were valued on the basis of Fair Value with reference to up to date tenancy information.
 Values are derived from the current market rents and investment property yields for comparable real estate adjusted if necessary for any difference in the nature, location or condition of the specific asset.